Skip to main content.

 [Visual Attention as Ethical Action:Tolstoy - Cézanne - Salgado]

-Literature Program, Hannah Arendt Center, German Studies Program, and American Studies Program present:
+Literature Program, Hannah Arendt Center, German Studies Program, and American and Indigenous Studies Program present:

 Visual Attention as Ethical Action: